 After you have obtained the professor’s approval, you would sign up for 26:510:697,698, RESEARCH IN HISTORY under your advisor’s section.
 You will need a special permission number in order to register, which can be obtained from the Department Office.
 Be sure to adhere to the Style Guide for Master’s Thesis Preparation, which may be downloaded from http://gsn.newark.rutgers.edu.

-Yes, but you must register for matriculation continued 26:510:800, which costs a small fee.
+Yes, but you must officially request a leave of absence and register for matriculation continued 26:510:800, which costs a small fee.
 If you do not register for matriculation continued, then you will have to submit an application for readmission to the program when you wish to return to graduate study.
 You should also consult the Graduate Director or Program Administrator before taking time off from school.